DNNs, Dataset Statistics, and Correlation Functions: Implementing the Correlation Function Methodology

 Next, the \textit{second} order term in the expansion contributes nothing to the gradient flow as it would involve the third moment which in this case is equal to zero because of symmetry in the data.
 As a result, the second order term in the perturbation expansion of the gradient flow does not improve upon the first order term.

 Finally, the \textit{third} order involves the fourth moments: $\kappa^{ijkl}$.
 As with the second moments, they decompose the fourth moment into a ``between-class'' fourth moment and a ``within-class'' fourth moment.
 Without going into the details, this allows them to express the fourth moments in terms of contributions from a ``within-class'' fourth order \textit{cumulant} and contributions from the mean and second moments.
-At this order the expansion finally takes into consideration some \textit{non-Gaussian} correlational information that is present in the dataset.
-For the current problem, this information rotates the decision boundary (now the purple line) even closer to the ``oracle.''
+At this order the expansion finally takes into consideration some \textit{non-Gaussian} correlational information that is present in the dataset.\footnote{Cumulants at a given order are non-zero if there are genuine correlations that cannot be accounted for by correlational structure at lower orders.
+They are sometimes (in the literature on QFT) called ``connected correlation functions.''
+For instance, second order cumulants have the form $\langle XY \rangle - \langle X\rangle\langle Y \rangle$ which subtracts trivial contributions from the means.
+If $X$ and $Y$ are independent, the cumulant is zero.} This correlational information rotates the decision boundary to the purple line which is even closer to the ``oracle.''

-The procedure here strongly resembles that employed in the so-called $\epsilon$-expansion in quantum field theory.
-There one aims to determine $N$-point correlations (Greens functions) via a perturbation expansion around a zeroth order Gaussian field.\footnote{See \cite[Section 4]{wilson-rg} and \cite[Chapter 12]{goldenfeld.book} for the details.}.
+The procedure here strongly resembles that employed in the so-called ``$\epsilon$-expansion'' in quantum field theory.
+There one aims to determine $N$-point correlations (Green's functions) via a perturbation expansion around a zeroth order Gaussian field.\footnote{See \cite[Section 4]{wilson-rg} and \cite[Chapter 12]{goldenfeld.book} for the details.}.
 In that context the calculations are facilitated by the use of Feynman diagrams which allow for the (relatively) easy summation of cumulants of higher orders.

 This single perceptron model is an extremely simple toy model.
 It allows one to explicitly demonstrate how the consideration of higher order correlations can improve classification.
 But, of course, this model is not really learning increasingly complex functions.
 As Refinetti et al., note ``its decision boundary remains a straight line.'' \citep[p.
 5]{Refinetti_Learning_distrib} Nevertheless, as noted, the \textit{direction} of the weight vector $w_i$, \begin{quote} and hence its decision boundary, first only depends on the means of each class, \dots, then on their mean and covariance, \ldots, and finally also on higher-order cumulants, \ldots, yielding increasingly accurate predictors. \citep[p.
 5]{Refinetti_Learning_distrib} \end{quote}